-PwC has a remuneration policy for the Board of Directors, the Management Board and the other shareholders designed to promote long-term behaviour and ensure a balanced relationship between performance and remuneration at a competitive level.
+PwC has a remuneration policy for the shareholders designed to promote long-term behaviour and ensure a balanced relationship between performance and remuneration at a competitive level.
 The remuneration policy is presented and adopted at the annual general meeting of PwC.
 PwC has implemented a Code of Conduct which ensures that we live up to both the ethical demands of our surroundings and the demands we make on ourselves.
 The individual countries have some leeway when it comes to organising the partner remuneration system, but all systems are based on the global framework principles.